imavipatel/imavipatel/README.md

 ### 🛠 &nbsp;Tech Stack

-Technologies that I've been learning and I've picked up along my programming journey.
+Technologies that I've been learning and I've picked up along with my programming journey.

 ### Languages